alexandre-lelain/js-extra/README.md

 ## Motivation

-From my humble point of view, **Javascript** is lacking of some very useful small built-in functions some other languages, like Python, have.
+From my humble point of view, **JavaScript** is lacking of some very useful small built-in functions some other languages, like Python, have.

 Yes, [**reduce**](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Array/reduce) and [**map**](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Array/map) can do quite a lot of things, in quite a lot of situations.
 They can also often save us in the most desparate situations.
 But because they are very generic tools, they do not provide a clear straight-forward understanding of what they are used/implemented for.